rainlab/googleanalytics-plugin/readme.md

 > ⚠️ WARNING - This plugin works with GA version 3 and NOT version 4 ⚠️
+> To join the GA4 discussion and keep in the loop see here: https://github.com/rainlab/googleanalytics-plugin/issues/101

 # Google Analytics integration plugin